adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 		})();
 	}

 The context of the problem changed; it got a little harder &mdash;  but the implementation is still lean and method signature still what we need.
-What we most certainly didn't need to do, was to worry about recreating `Object.create` in its entirey.
+What we most certainly didn't need to do, was to worry about recreating `Object.create` in its entirety.

 With that said, what if you did need the full functionality this API can provide?
 Well you would only need two simple edits: change the name of the function to be appropriate and expand the method signature to allow for property descriptors: